pownjs/duct/README.md

 ![screenshot](https://media.githubusercontent.com/media/pownjs/pown-duct/master/screenshots/01.png)

 Using the provided DNS, compose your payload.
-For example, the following could trigger trigger DNS resolution if XXE vulnerability is present.
+For example, the following could trigger trigger a DNS resolution if a XXE vulnerability is present.

 ```xml
 <!DOCTYPE foo [